 Debt management plan

-A debt management plan (DMP) is a two- to five-year roadmap designed to help you get out of debt sooner.
+A debt management plan (DMP) is a three- to five-year roadmap designed to help you get out of debt sooner.
 You’ll repay the total amount you owe, but the credit counselor will work with your creditors to negotiate concessions, including fee waivers or reduced interest rates.

 If the creditors agree to the plan, you’ll begin making the monthly payment specified in the DMP to the credit counseling agency.
 They will divide this amount amongst creditors each month per the payment schedule in the agreement.
 You should also know that the creditors will most likely close your accounts when you enroll in a DMP.
 Furthermore, you probably won’t be allowed to apply for new credit until the plan is complete.

 Bankruptcy is a type of debt relief that should only be used as a last resort.
-The two most common forms of bankruptcy are chapter 7 (liquidation) and chapter 13 (reorganization).
+The two most common forms of bankruptcy are Chapter 7 (liquidation) and Chapter 13 (reorganization).

 Chapter 7 often requires debtors to liquidate personal property to repay creditors.
-You won’t have to give up your assets under chapter 13, but you’ll enter into a payment plan that lasts three to five years before your debts under the bankruptcy filing can be discharged.
+You won’t have to give up your assets under Chapter 13, but you’ll enter into a payment plan that lasts three to five years before your debts under the bankruptcy filing can be discharged.

 Be sure to consult with a bankruptcy attorney before filing.
 Both will have severe consequences for your credit.
-Chapter 7 lingers on your credit report for up to 10 years, and chapter 13 stays for up to 7 years following the filing date.
+Chapter 7 lingers on your credit report for up to 10 years, and Chapter 13 stays for up to 7 years following the filing date.